spryker/spryker-docs/docs/scos/dev/guidelines/nfr-guidelines.md

   * For example, if using PHP-FPM, ensure that the number of worker processes is sufficient to handle the expected workload without overloading the system.

 ### Security
-* Make sure to define and follow your own team's [Security best practices](/docs/scos/dev/guidelines/security-guidelines.html).
+* Make sure to define and follow your own project's [Security best practices](/docs/scos/dev/guidelines/security-guidelines.html).

 ### Deployability
 * The same release candidate / branch MUST be re-deployable without side-effects.